Joseemancilla/WeatherClass/README.md

 # WeatherClass
- Weather proyect that recieves data and input and updates the weather.
+ Weather proyect that recieves data and inputs and updates the weather.